mallen69/Project_Sprint_1/README.md

 11/16/2017
 Author: Michael Allen

+End of Sprint Survey, Biases, and Data Formats

 Sprint 1 - As a Technology Instructor: I need to understand the basic terminology and structure of data from End of Course Surveys from SurveyMonkey so I can apply statistical analyses in the future.
 I also need to understand the story of where the data came from (potential biases) so I know how it may be relevant to my action or recommendation.

 Project Description: To determine if the raw "End of Training Course Survey" Data from SurveyMonkey can be Exported / Worked with in R for Future Statistical Analysis.
 To understand the potential biases from survey particpants and survey designers.